LearnEverything/acktueli/src/pages/docs/CAST.md

 ### The Cast

 ## ☶ - _actor_
-☶ is from the esteemed acting acadmy of Expweshcially.
+☶ is from the esteemed acting acadmy of Expweshcially and is `identified` by the mountain bagua character.
-This is ☶'s house--> 🏠 where most of ^Acktueli takes place.
+This is ☶'s house--> ^☶ where some of ^Acktueli takes place.

-## ◯ - _thing_
+## ⛢ - _thing_
 > What is this thing?
-* Is it the sun?
 * Is it a ball
-* Is it new country?
+* Is it a landmass?

 ## ✎ - _documenter_
 It's always good to manage expectations.
 As a `documenter`, it may not be known which `approach` might be taken or what kind of syntatic or stylistic changes might occur during `documentation` in Acktueli.